-Blood flow is supplied by a small vessel that passes through the inside of the hair shaft, thus providing the hair with all the vital elements it needs to remain healthy such as amino acids, mineral salts or vitamins.
+The blood supply is ensured by a small vessel that penetrates the hair shaft, providing the hair with all the vital elements it needs to be healthy, such as amino acids, minerals and vitamins.

-On the surface of the scalp, pores evacuate the sweat produced by the sweat glands.
+On the surface of the scalp, the pores evacuate the sweat produced by the sweat glands

-Keratin is synthesized by keratinocytes and is insoluble in water, thus ensuring impermeability and protection for the hair.
+Synthesized by keratinocytes, keratin is insoluble in water, thus ensuring waterproofing and protection for hair.

-Some 18 amino acids can be found in the hair, such as proline, threonine, leucine and arginine.
-Keratin is particularly rich in cysteine (a type of sulfurated amino acid), which forms disulfide bonds between molecules, adding rigidity and resistance to the entire structure.
+18 amino acids are involved in the composition of hair, such as proline, threonine, leucine or arginine, keratin is particularly rich in cysteine (variety of sulfur amino acid) which form disulfide bridges between molecules, giving its rigidity and strength to the whole

-The hair’s structure can be divided into 3 distinct parts:
+The hair structure is divided into 3 distinct parts:

 The role of melanocytes and keratinocytes

 The hair cortex also contains melanin.
-Made by specialised cells named melanocytes, melanin is the pigment responsible for the hair color.
+Produced by specialized cells called melanocytes, melanin is the pigment responsible for hair color.

-Situated near the hair bulb the melanocytes inject pigments into keratinocytes of the new hair shaft.
+Located near the hair bulb, melanocytes inject their pigments into the keratinocytes of the developing hair shaft.

-The color lasts during the hair cycle, from the genesis to the end, when the hair falls.
+The color thus lasts throughout the hair cycle from its genesis to its end, when the hair falls out